Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 ### Why is topic X not covered in this section?
 Why is section Y missing? {#haskell-why-not-covered}

-We have been working on [moving the nixpkgs Haskell documentation back into the nixpkgs manual](https://github.com/nervosys/Botnix/issues/121403).
+We have been working on [moving the botpkgs Haskell documentation back into the botpkgs manual](https://github.com/nervosys/Botnix/issues/121403).
 Since this process has not been completed yet, you may find some topics missing here covered in the old [haskell4nix docs](https://haskell4nix.readthedocs.io/).